apptension/developer-handbook/Technical Guide/Regular/Frontend Developer.md

 ### React Animation libraries

+*   [ ] You used and know well at least one of the react animation libraries

 #### react-transition-group

 *   [ ] You know how to apply CSS or inline styles to add transition between components being rendered [:books:](https://alligator.io/react/react-transition-group/)